Skip to content

 • Morning rounds, formal didactics during and off rotation, and simulation training

-Residents at our program get a comprehensive longitudinal experience in patient care as well as space for personal development and self-reflection, in large part facilitated by our on-site faculty psychologist and psychiatrist who are enthusiastically dedicated to resident learning and wellness.
+Residents at our program have a comprehensive longitudinal experience in patient care as well as space for personal development and self-reflection, in large part facilitated by our on-site faculty psychologist and psychiatrist who are enthusiastically dedicated to resident learning and wellness.
 The brain behavioral medicine residency curriculum is woven into all aspects of outpatient and inpatient care.

 • Longitudinal curriculum throughout the three years including integrated presence of our faculty psychiatrist and psychologist in the family medicine center.